Lighting

 The same view showing emissive window lights at night time.

 Objects which may be lit or unlit need another material slot.
-For compliance with Studio standards, the maximum level of detail is limited to 5 materials and the least level of detail is limited to 3 materials.
+For compliance with Studio standards, the maximum level of detail is limited to 5 materials for vehicles and 3 for models.
+For the least level of detail, materials are limited to 3.
 This may be a restriction in models which use several textures.

 Credit to user BahnLand for the following explanation: